The Campbell Playhouse (TV series): Campbell Soundstage

-On July 10, 1953, the series (retitled Campbell Soundstage) returned as a permanent replacement series.
-(The Aldrich Family went off the air on May 28, 1953.)
-The series ended its run on May 28, 1954.
+In July 1953, the series (retitled Campbell Soundstage) returned as a permanent replacement series.
+(The Aldrich Family went off the air on May 29, 1953).
 It was broadcast live from New York and featured stories with surprise endings.
+This live version of the series ended its run on May 28, 1954, when it was replaced on June 4, 1954 with a filmed summer version, titled Campbell Summer Soundstage [see below].

 The April 23, 1954, episode was "The Almighty Dollar" with Mildred Dunnock, Henry Hull, Mildred Natwick, and Parker Fennelly.

 Other actors who starred in episodes included: